-Annual S&P Global Ratings research report predicting trends that will shape the industry's growth in 2019, with a section on the Islamic insurance sector.
+Annual S&P Global Ratings research report predicting trends that will shape the industry's growth, with a section on the Islamic insurance sector.

-This annual IFN journal guide looks at overall markets for Islamic finance, along with articles on Takaful in Asia, Europe and the Middle East and individual country market reports.
+This annual IFN journal guide looks at overall markets for Islamic finance, along with articles on Takaful in Asia and Europe and individual country market reports.
 Requires an IFN subscription to access.